data-6-berkeley/su24/syllabus.md

 ### Academic Honesty
 This may be the first class you take at UC Berkeley, or the first college class you have ever taken — we know that taking your first class can be stressful.
 But the main point of this class (and of data science in general) is to try things out and learn from your mistakes, not necessarily to get everything right on the first try.
 This class is designed to encourage you to learn through exploration, so we hope you focus on learning skills that you might use later, instead of focusing on getting a good grade.

 Data science is a collaborative activity.
 As such, we encourage you to discuss homework and lab assignments at a high level with other students.
 With that said, you must write all code and solutions individually in your own words. **Rather than copying someone else's work, ask for help.** You are not alone in this course!
 We're here to help you succeed, and if you invest the time to learn the materal and complete the assignments, you won't need to copy any answers (taken from CS 61A).
 If you use code you found online, please cite it in a comment and briefly explain what the code does.
+That said, you are not permitted to turn in answers or code that you have obtained from any generative AI tools, including but not limited to ChatGPT.
+Not only does such copying count as academic misconduct, but it also circumvents the pedagogical goals of an assignment.
+You must solve problems with the resources made available in the course.
+You should never look at or have solutions in your possession from another student or another semester. (taken from Data 8)

 ### A Note on Letter Grades
 *The following is adapted from Data 6 Summer 2021 and from [CSE 160](https://courses.cs.washington.edu/courses/cse160/20au/syllabus/index.html#curve) at the University of Washington.*